ASFHyP3/actions/README.md

     secrets:
       USER_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```
-to add a comment to PRs when they are opened to the `main` branch.
+to add a comment to PRs when they are opened to the `main` (release) branch.

 ### [`reusable-secrets-analysis.yml`](./.github/workflows/reusable-secrets-analysis.yml)